swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 To handle progress values from other sources that provide progress updates as non-integer formats such as `Double`, we can introduce a way for `ProgressManager` to either be instantiated with non-integer formats, or a peer instance of `ProgressManager` that works with `ProgressManager` to compose a progress graph.

 ### Support for Displaying Children of Progress Subtree
- If there are greater demand of a functionality to display the children of a root `ProgressManager` or `ProgressReporter`, we can introduce additive changes to this API.
+ If there are greater demands of a functionality to display the children of a root `ProgressManager` or `ProgressReporter`, we can introduce additive changes to this API.

 ## Alternatives considered